 How Long Can a Workers’ Comp Case Stay Open: Best Practices

-In the interest of both keeping your employees happy as well as closing these cases as quickly as possible, there are some best practices regarding workman’s comp cases that will prevent you from asking, “how long does a workman’s comp case stay open?”
+In the interest of keeping your employees happy and closing these cases as quickly as possible, there are some best practices regarding workman’s comp cases that will prevent you from asking, “how long does a workman’s comp case stay open?”

 Educate Your Team